-(3) The chancellor shall ensure that the number of full-time equivalent students generated by CCAP partnerships is reported pursuant to the reporting requirements in Section 76002.

-- (4) On or before July 31, 2020, the chancellor shall revise the special part-time student application process to allow pupils to complete one application for the duration of their attendance at a community college as a special part-time student participating in a CCAP partnership agreement. - (u) The annual report required by subdivision (t) shall also be transmitted to all of the following: - (1) The Legislature, in compliance with Section 9795 of the Government Code. - (2) The Director of Finance. - (3) The Superintendent.

-- (v) A community college district that violates this article, including, but not necessarily limited to, any restriction imposed by the board of governors pursuant to this article, shall be subject to the same penalty as may be imposed pursuant to subdivision (d) of Section 78032. - (w) The statewide number of full-time equivalent students claimed as special admits shall not exceed 10 percent of the total number of full-time equivalent students claimed statewide. - (x) Nothing in this section is intended to affect a dual enrollment partnership agreement existing on the effective date of this section under which an early college high school, a middle college high school, or California Career Pathways Trust existing on the effective date of this section is operated.
-An early college high school, middle college high school, or California Career Pathways Trust partnership agreement existing on the effective date of this section shall not operate as a CCAP partnership unless it complies with this section. - (y) The governing body of a charter school may enter into a CCAP partnership agreement with the governing board of a community college district pursuant to this section.
-That CCAP partnership agreement shall comply with all applicable requirements of this section.
+- (2) Beginning January 1, 2020, and every five years thereafter, the chancellor shall prepare a summary report that includes an evaluation of the CCAP partnerships, an assessment of trends in the growth of special admits systemwide and by campus, and, based upon the data collected pursuant to this section, recommendations for program improvements, including, but not necessarily limited to, both of the following: - (A) Any recommended changes to the statewide cap on special admit full-time equivalent students to ensure that adults are not being displaced. - (B) Any recommendation concerning the need for additional student assistance or academic resources to ensure the overall success of the CCAP partnerships. - (3) The chancellor shall ensure that the number of full-time equivalent students generated by CCAP partnerships is reported pursuant to the reporting requirements in Section 76002. - (4) On or before July 31, 2020 the Chancellor of the California Community Colleges shall revise the special part-time student application process to allow students to complete one application for the duration of their attendance at a community college as a special part-time student participating in a CCAP partnership agreement. - (v) The annual report required by subdivision (t) shall also be transmitted to all of the following: - (1) The Legislature, in compliance with Section 9795 of the Government Code. - (2) The Director of Finance. - (3) The Superintendent. - (w) A community college district that violates this article, including, but not necessarily limited to, any restriction imposed by the board of governors pursuant to this article, shall be subject to the same penalty as may be imposed pursuant to subdivision (d) of Section 78032. - (x) The statewide number of full-time equivalent students claimed as special admits shall not exceed 10 percent of the total number of full-time equivalent students claimed statewide. - (v) Nothing in this section is intended to affect a dual enrollment partnership agreement existing on the effective date of this section under which an early college high school, a middle college high school, or California Career Pathways Trust existing on the effective date of this section is operated.
+An early college high school, middle college high school, or California Career Pathways Trust partnership agreement existing on the effective date of this section shall not operate as a CCAP partnership unless it complies with the provisions of this section. - (y) This section shall remain in effect only until January 1, 2022, and as of that date is repealed, unless a later enacted statute, that is enacted before January 1, 2022, deletes or extends that date.